GrantErickson/Gravity/README.md

 8. Separated the animation loop from the simulation loop to get much higher accuracy
 9. Added basic collisions (check out Chaos for an example)
 10. Option to change the time step
+11. Added a third dimension

 ### Other potential features

 1. Add/remove bodies
 2. Allow saving groups of objects for others to view
 3. Better model for collisions where new bodies could be formed.
+4. Better 3D visualizations and examples
+5. Better zooming including in the Z direction
+6. Saving the state with undo to go back to a earlier spot (maybe auto save every second)
+7. Control the direction of time, rewind.

 ### Discoveries